 When you highlight a word, it will automatically be searched for and displayed in the mini-window.

 Entries include pronunciation, etymological origin, related words, definition and an example of usage, often from literature.
 I can imagine this being a very useful tool.
 It might be worth checking if my writing from this date changes in an appreciable way and whether it is an improvement or not.
-I suspect it will be very useful.

 - “A good Christian can not attend church and still be saved.”